RichardDudbridge/London-Battle-Of-The-Boroughs/README.md

 # Capstone Project - The Battle of the Boroughs
 Repository for London Best Restaurant Coursera Capstone project.
+K-means clustering and interactive chorrpleth maps